GabrieleGiuseppini/Floating-Sandbox/How to Build a Ship.md

 These are the rules to follow when drawing an image for the ropes layer of a ship:
 - The size of the ropes layer image must match the size of the structural layer image.
-- A rope is specified via a pair of pixels with matching colors; the coordinates of the pixels will be used as the coordinates of the endpoints of the rope.
+- A rope is specified via a pair of pixels with matching colors; the coordinates of the pixels will be used as the coordinates of the endpoints of the rope, while the color will be used as the color of the endpoints and of the ropes.
 -- It follows that there may only exist two pixels with the same color.
 Having only one pixel with a given color will cause an error, as will having three or more pixels with the same color.
-- For every rope endpoint pixel in the rope layer, there must exist a corresponding pixel in the structural layer.
 - The background must be full white (#FFFFFF).
 Non-white pixels will be assumed to be part of a rope endpoint pair.

 Note that it is also possible to create ropes without a separate ropes layer image: you may in fact draw the rope endpoints directly in the